 The anchor point is the most important single spot that you will

-consistently draw and that will enable your consistency to be consistent.
+consistently draw and that will enable your accuracy to be consistent.

 Without the anchor point, it will be impossible to consistently hit your